“Christians don’t dance…”

 “So if the Son sets you free, you will be free indeed.” — John 8:36

 Not a life in bondage of a specific rule to where we may be “judged” if we watch certain movies or listen to certain music, or dance.
 I’m not “fundamental” in that aspect.
-I like good music, good movies, much of the arts, theater, and dancing,… and I don’t wear a tie or suit to church.
+Granted I am cautious on lyrics and content in music and movies, however, I like good music, good movies, much of the arts, theater, and dancing,… and I don’t wear a tie or suit to church unless for a wedding or funeral.
 I often go to church in shorts, sandals, and a T-Shirt, or an old pair of jeans and Harley shirt or leather jacket.
 Some denominations may be strict on those things.
 However, I am me, and I know who I am, what I am about, and to Whom I serve.
-I do not need humanity to define me, or place me in a box.
-My Creator has told me Who I am, and has set me free to be me, and strive to be the best man He is continually molding me into.
+I do not need humanity to define me, nor place me in a box.
+My Creator has told me who I am, and has set me free to be me, and strive to be the best man He is continually molding me into.

 I believe that God wants us to enjoy the creative.
 He is the Creator by all means.
 We were built to be creative.
 There is some great music out there, thought provoking theater performances, and good movies to watch, and if you feel like dancing, do it, I say.
 King David danced with gladness.
 I believe we should be passionate about what you do and who you are.
 We just should be respectful, and be guided by principles in our passion focusing on what is good, and acceptable to our Creator.